Mapping the Anthropocene in ¯Otepoti/Dunedin: climate change, community and research in the creative arts

 Increasingly, the wider creative arts are used to bridge the abstract knowledge of climate change and its lived experience across generations and in local as well as global contexts.

-We invite papers and presentations or displays that use creative media to make intelligible and relevant the complex data of climate change and the wider issues of planetary changes characterized by the term Anthropocene and its alternatives: Capitalocene, Necrocene, Chthulucene and others.
-We are interested in community actions, presentations and projects from art, architecture, design and further afield.
+The Symposium will explore the use of creative media to make intelligible and relevant the complex data of climate change and the wider issues of planetary changes characterized by the term Anthropocene and its alternatives: Capitalocene, Necrocene, Chthulucene and others.
+Papers and presentations or displays will include community actions, presentations and projects from art, architecture, design and further afield.

 The symposium will be presented in the context of community presentations and displays on the impacts of climate change as it may play out specifically here in Ōtepoti/Dunedin and a curated exhibition of artworks.